English

 You are not a failure.

-That's right, you heard me.
+That's right, let it sink in.
 You are not a failure.

 I know what life has thrown at you.
-It's dug a hole and dropped you into the bottom of it.
-You sit at the bottom of that hole, look up and see no light.
+It has dug a deep, silent hole and dropped you into the very bottom of it.
+You sit there in the cold, look up, and see no light.
 No hope.

 No. I see your mask.
-Even when you don't say anything, because silence has your tongue.
-I see you.
-And I see that you are strong, even if you don't see that yourself.
+Even when you say nothing, because silence has bound your tongue.
+I see the exhausting effort it takes to look fine.
+And I see that you are incredibly strong, even if you cannot see that truth right now.

 Your Strength in the Struggle

-Your scars are not evidence of weakness—they are proof of survival.
-Every scar tells a story of a battle fought and won.
+Your scars are not evidence of weakness—they are the ultimate proof of survival.
+Every single scar tells the story of a battle you fought, bled in, and won.
 Wear them with pride, not shame.

-I want you to know you are not a failure.
-It's okay to cry.
-It's okay to be broken.
-It's okay if it takes you time to crawl out of that hole.
-Because you.. you are human.
+I want you to know it is completely okay to cry.
+It is okay to feel broken.
+It is okay if it takes you time to crawl out of that hole.
+You do not need to be perfect to be worthy of love and peace.
+You are human.

 The Journey Out of the Hole